Medical Policy

 Excisional lipectomy, (also referred to as longitudinal debulking excisional surgery), is another surgical technique that involves the invasive surgical removal of excess subcutaneous adipose tissue that accumulates as a result of lipedema or lymphedema.
 Excisional lipectomy has been used to treat advanced cases with large localized deposits of lipedematous tissue, serious mechanical difficulties, valgus deformity of the knees, or the inability to walk (Halk, 2017).

-PE, also known as funnel chest, is the most common chest wall deformity; this abnormality is present at birth, consisting of a depression in the center of the chest over the sternum.
+Pectus excavatum, also known as funnel chest, is the most common chest wall deformity; this abnormality is present at birth, consisting of a depression in the center of the chest over the sternum.
 It is caused by excessive growth of the cartilage (connective tissue) joining the ribs to the breastbone, with the result being an inward deformity of the sternum.
-Although it has been proposed that PE can be associated with various cardiopulmonary dysfunctions, this relationship has not been confirmed in the published literature.
-Until recently surgical correction of PE involved the resection of the involved costal cartilages and osteotomy of the sternum with placement of a metal bar behind the sternum.
+Although it has been proposed that pectus excavatum can be associated with various cardiopulmonary dysfunctions, this relationship has not been confirmed in the published literature.
+Until recently surgical correction of pectus excavatum involved the resection of the involved costal cartilages and osteotomy of the sternum with placement of a metal bar behind the sternum.
 The metal bar may be removed in 1 to 2 years.
 In the past several years, a minimally invasive approach has been developed that involves the placement of a convex steel bar beneath the sternum through small bilateral thoracic incisions.
 The bar may be removed after 2 years when remolding of the cartilage is complete.
 This procedure, which may be referred to as the Nuss procedure or MIRPE (minimally invasive repair of pectus excavatum) does not require cartilage resection or sternal osteotomy.
-The degree of deformity in individuals with this condition is commonly measured using the Haller index.
-The index is calculated using chest dimension measurements obtained with computed tomography (CT scan) or magnetic resonance imaging (MRI).
-A Haller Index of at least 3.2 is generally recognized to indicate a PE of sufficient severity to consider surgical repair.
+The degree of deformity in individuals with this condition is commonly measured using the Haller index or the PCI.
+Both indices are calculated using chest dimension measurements obtained with computed tomography (CT scan) or magnetic resonance imaging (MRI).
+A Haller Index of at least 3.2 is generally recognized to indicate a pectus excavatum of sufficient severity to consider surgical repair.
+Similarly, a PCI of greater than or equal to 28% indicates a pectus excavatum of sufficient severity to consider surgical repair.

 Pectus carinatum is the second most common congenital chest wall deformity, a condition where the breastbone protrudes out from the chest, often described as giving the person a bird-like appearance.
 Pectus carinatum may occur as a solitary abnormality or in association with other genetic disorders or syndromes.
 Although it has been proposed that pectus carinatum can be associated with various cardiopulmonary dysfunctions, this relationship has not been confirmed in the published literature.
 As with PE, the degree of deformity is measured using the Haller index.
 A Haller Index of 2.0 or less is generally recognized to indicate a pectus carinatum of sufficient severity to consider surgical repair.